Four Key Steps to Take After a Work Accident

 1. Report your accident and injury to your employer.

 You should immediately report your accident and injury to a boss, supervisor or foreman.
-There are many reasons why you should do this.
-For instance, if you wait too long to report your accident, you may lose your right to collect Georgia workers’ compensation benefits.
+If you wait too long to report your accident, you may lose your right to collect Georgia workers’ compensation benefits.
 (You may seek these benefits even though you are also pursuing compensation through a personal injury lawsuit or claim against a non-employer, or a “third-party liability claim.”)

 However, before you sign any written report, make sure it clearly, completely and accurately describes the incident that occurred.
 This report will ultimately help in establishing what caused your accident and who should be held legally responsible.
 You should retain a copy of this report as well.

-If you have any questions about filing an accident report or concerns about how your accident was documented by your employer, make sure to contact Millar & Mixon, LLC right away.
+If you have any questions about filing an accident report or concerns about how your accident was documented by your employer, make sure to contact The Millar Firm right away.
 Employers are often out to protect themselves when a worker is hurt.
 Our attorneys are always out to protect you.

 In many instances, a work accident may require you to be treated by emergency medical workers (EMS) on the scene and even transported by ambulance right away to the hospital.
 If not, you should still go to the emergency room soon after an accident in order to be checked for injuries.